openclarity/docs.openclarity.io/content/docs/vmclarity/development/_index.md

 root of the repo.

-`make fix` is also provided which will resolve lint issues which are automaticlly fixable for example format issues.
+`make fix` is also provided which will resolve lint issues which are automatically fixable for example format issues.

 `make license` can be used to validate that all the files in the repo have the correctly formatted license header.